Columns Component

 Overview

 Use the Columns component to customize the layout of your module.
 The Columns component includes pre-made column designs and the ability to build custom column design layouts.
-Once you've added a Columns component to your module, blue Drag and Drop boxes appear in your chosen column design layout.
-Drag and drop components into these boxes to organize them into each column.
+Once you've added a Columns component to your module, blue Drag and Drop boxes display in your chosen column design layout.
+Drag and drop components into these boxes and organize them into each column.

-You'll find the Columns component in the Display & Layout group to the left of the Module Editor.
+You'll find the Columns component in the Display & Layout group to the left of the Module Builder.

 About the Configuration Window